semaphoreci/docs/docs/programming-languages/erlang.md

 The [`sem-version` utility][sem-version]
 can help you change between the available Erlang versions.

-By default Semaphore Virtual Machine uses Erlang version 21.0.
+By default Semaphore Virtual Machine (VM) uses Erlang version 21.0.
 You can change to Erlang version 20.3 by executing the following command:

 ``` yaml